 Noodle time is when your own creativity really comes to the fore.
 So be gentle on yourself and allow some noodling to become part of your weekly practice routine.
 But if you really want to improve your overall guitar playing as quickly as possible, then set aside some time to practise specific skills and techniques as well.

-Your hands have lots of tiny muscles and most guitar skills involve micro-movements i.e. small changes of direction, pressure and position.
+Your hands have lots of tiny muscles.
+Most guitar skills involve micro-movements i.e. small changes of direction, pressure and position.
 It’s important to have a warm-up routine to get those muscles working smoothly and fluidly before you try practising anything more strenuous.
 It’s not uncommon for guitarists to injure their hands while playing so start slowly and gently.

 Scales are a great way of warming up both the hands and the brain.
 It’s always helpful to run through a couple before you start playing a piece of music.
 Vary the scales you play for each practice session- that also helps with understanding the relationships between notes in a scale.
 Play around with the rhythm as well – it’ll make it more interesting.